Why the World’s gone Mad

-Even when taken with a shovel full of salt, the broad strokes seem to mostly check out.
+He’s a notorious shit-talker, but even when taken with a shovel full of salt, the broad strokes seem to mostly check out.
 There are plenty of emails between them all discussing the “Q” project, and how best to manage it in varying degrees of deniability:

 Anything can be faked of course, so those emails don’t constitute proof in and of themselves.
 But they are completely consistent with everything else that we see, and the simplest explanation is that they are genuine.
 If they’re not, then we need to answer the question of who faked them and why.
 In the mean time, let’s press on.

 A key part of Qanon is not just the drops themselves, but the way they are covered, by the alternative media and the world of conspiracy websites, like “Victurus Libertas”.
 And here we have Thomas writing an email to his friends who run that site, pitching an article where he claims to speak for Q: